Neighborhood-Grid/CubeNet/README.md

 neighborhood[i, j, k] = {Pgrid[i±di, j±dj, k±dk] | (di, dj, dk) ≤ R},
 ````
 where `R` is a radius cutoff to determine, allowing local operations in linear time.
-→ Standard operations (convolution, clustering, interpolation …) can then be applied directly on the `Pgrid` view instead of relying on complex graph convolutions
+→ Standard operations (convolution, clustering, interpolation …) can then be applied directly on the `Pgrid` view instead of relying on complex graph or point-cloud methods.
-or other point-cloud techniques.

 `P` can be a NumPy, PyTorch or CuPy array of any dimension (N, D).
 To allow natural padding when the grid has more cells than they are points in the cloud, NaNs and Infs are supported in a consistent manner:
 - nans → random position